CLATSKANIE CHESS CLUB

 PARENT INVOLVEMENT

-Parents help out at meetings with crowd control, setting up puzzles, act as checkmate victims, star/point cards, set up and clean up.
+Parents help out at meetings with crowd control, setting up puzzles, act as checkmate victims, set up and clean up.
 Tournament volunteers, fundraising events, carpooling to tournaments are other ways in which parents help out.
-Providing your child with time to practice chess away from the club meetings and encouraging them to complete the worksheets, play on ICC and practice tactics on computer are ways you can help your child improve at chess.
-We hold executive committee meetings during chess club in February, June & October.
+Providing your child with time to practice chess away from the club meetings by playing chess online, offering to be a checkmate victim or encourating your child to practice tactics on computer are ways you can help your child improve at chess.

 FUNDRAISING